About this Blog and NWI

 Welcome to Minding the Workplace, the blog of the New Workplace Institute.
 This blog, hosted and written by David Yamada, is dedicated to news and commentary about work and employment relations.
 Dignity at work, workplace bullying, employment & labor law, and psychologically healthy work environments are recurring themes.

 David Yamada is a tenured Professor of Law and Director of the New Workplace Institute at Suffolk University Law School in Boston.
-David is an internationally recognized authority on the legal aspects of workplace bullying, and he is author of model anti-bullying legislation — dubbed the Healthy Workplace Bill — that has become the template for law reform efforts across the country.
+David is an internationally recognized authority on workplace bullying, and he is author of model anti-bullying legislation — dubbed the Healthy Workplace Bill — that has become the template for law reform efforts across the country.
 He also is a leading subject matter expert on the legal implications of unpaid internships.
 In addition to teaching at Suffolk, he holds numerous leadership positions in non-profit and policy advocacy organizations.

-David’s full bio on the Suffolk website can be accessed here.
+David’s full bio on the Suffolk website may be accessed here.

 David’s c.v. may be accessed here.

 David’s scholarly articles may be accessed, free of charge, here.

 DISCLAIMER: LEGAL ADVICE